austinwilson1296/Workout-App/README.md

 ## Project Description

-Api to generate workouts for all levels of fitness experience.
+Web app to generate workouts for all levels of fitness experience.

 ## Usage